- Foreign Ownership

 Dearer residential property and land does not create national wealth.
 It simply creates a society of haves and have-nots, increases the cost of living and doing business, and retards the capacity of individuals, families and banks to invest in wealth-generating small businesses and other economic enterprises.
 This collectively starves the broader Australian economy of capital.

-Under our policies, Australia would still grow from its present 24 million to stabilise at around 26-7 million by 2050.
+Under our policies, Australia would still grow from its present ~26 million to stabilise under 30 million by 2050.
 We have inbuilt growth in the system due to natural increases (excess of births over deaths) being currently at around 150,000 per year.
 This will add up to 3 million over the next few decades before stabilising by 2050.
 At an average of 2.6 people per household in Australia, that growth still requires well over 1 million houses to be built – or around 10 Canberras!
 Also, due to extreme housing unaffordability, many adults are sharing or living with parents and others, but could create a new household to be constructed if affordability improved via more stable house prices.

 Further, an ageing population is also an economic opportunity for housing construction, estimated to require an increase in one-person households in NSW alone of around 70 per cent, or 260,000, by 2040.
 That would extrapolate to another 1 million homes nationally.

 Finally, if housing (land) affordability improves, people will have more money to spend on improvements (architecture, painting, landscape gardening, etc).
-This will all keep the housing construction industry busy, while shielding them from the ever-increasing business costs (including road congestion) that come with population growth.
+This will all keep the housing construction industry busy, while shielding them from the ever-increasing business costs (including road congestion) that come with rapid population growth.